AshishTiwari-9/seed-labs-firewall-exploration-lab/README.md

 - [Instructions for the Lab](https://seedsecuritylabs.org/Labs_20.04/Files/Firewall/Firewall.pdf)

 ## Solution
 This lab revolves mostly around Linux iptables and netfilter.
-Download the [lab setup file] inside the Seed VM and unzip the file.
+Download and unzip the the [LabSetup.zip](https://seedsecuritylabs.org/Labs_20.04/Networking/Firewall/) file inside the Seed VM.
 The lab environment is ready and now is a good time to give the instructions a read especially for easily running the containers and some code which is already good to go for a few tasks.

 ## Task 1: Implementing a Simple Firewall